Deploy Logistics Operational Dashboards using DataPane

 4. Parcels are shipped to the customers

-The most important Key Indicator of Performance (KPI) is the lead time between order receiving and parcel shipment.
+The most important Key Indicator of Performance (KPI) is the lead time from order receipt to parcel shipment.

-This KPI is impacted by all the processes in the chain; you will provide visibility on the key indicators impacting the overall performance.
+This indicator is impacted by all the processes in the chain.

 You will not build a complete cloud architecture with ETL jobs and advanced visualization tools like PowerBI, Tableau or Google Studio.

-The idea is to extract data from the WMS, process your data locally and deploy reports that can be used by operational teams.
+The idea is to extract data from the WMS, process it locally, and deploy reports for operational teams to use.

-This framework gives you the opportunity to share the results of your Jupyter notebook with your colleagues.
+This framework lets you share the results of your Jupyter notebook with your colleagues.

-For instance, you would like to share this simple bar plot chart.
+For instance, you would like to share this simple bar plot.

-This chart is showing the number of orders (and lines) received by the warehouse per day.
+This chart shows the number of orders (and lines) received by the warehouse per day.

 How can you share this graph with your colleagues?

-It is a very simple process in three steps (Link)
+It is a very simple process in three steps, with more details in this Link

 1. Get the client library using pip